BenjaminElifLarsen/SagaPratice/README.md

 Regarding the command names the ...From{Value} is used to help to distint who/what the command is sent from e.g. Value could User, a System, or by an Event.

+Most of the things praticed in this project were the first time and should thus be considered to be rough versions of what could come later.

 ## Git

-This project contains a GIT submodule (Common).
+This project contains a GIT submodule (the module 'Common').
 It is very important to ensure the correct version of Common is used as Common is designed for use in multiple projects.
 If pulling this project down it should pull the correct version of Common.

-## Some Comments
+## Notes

 All models are using int for their ids, which is fine for most models.
 The Person and operator models should be using GUIDs.
 The reason for this is to make it harder to guess the id of them and trying to access their information.